MGM Resorts (MGM)

 We hope MGM Resorts can improve its balance sheet and remain cautious until it increases its profitability or pays down its debt.

-11. Key Takeaways from MGM Resorts’s Q1 Results
+11. Key Takeaways from MGM Resorts’s Q3 Results

 12. Is Now The Time To Buy MGM Resorts?

-We see the value of companies helping consumers, but in the case of MGM Resorts, we’re out.
-First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its projected EPS for the next year is lacking.
-On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+We cheer for all companies serving everyday consumers, but in the case of MGM Resorts, we’ll be cheering from the sidelines.
+To begin with, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+On top of that, MGM Resorts’s projected EPS for the next year is lacking, and its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-MGM Resorts’s P/E ratio based on the next 12 months is 14x.
-This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are better investments elsewhere.
+MGM Resorts’s P/E ratio based on the next 12 months is 15.2x.
+This valuation multiple is fair, but we don’t have much confidence in the company.
+There are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.